davisantosr/rentour-react-tailwind-graphql-apollo/README.md

 </p>

 Project to rent a small vehicle to make a tour in the city.
+Inspired by [CoderOne](https://www.youtube.com/watch?v=4ELH8CT4J0A&t=923s) YT video

 Here's why:
 * You avoid traffic;